volmir/words-api/README.md

-Words game API
+Compose words from the word
 ===============

-The game "Make Words" offers players the known puzzle in which it is necessary to make different words of one long word.
+The game "Compose words" offers players the known puzzle in which it is necessary to make different words of one long word.
 Compete with friends in number of the put words and the used letters, and learn who cleverer.

 Based on YII2 Basic template.